 Deborah is also a long-distance runner; she runs her businesses, her home and keeps up with three amazing sons and a husband.

-The Song Stories & Historical Background
+The Song Stories and Historical Background

 A person who travels on foot.
 Life's journey has many mountains & rugged hills as well as valleys & unexpected turns.
 One of the great wayfarers of American folklore was Johnny Appleseed, who wandered across the country, always planting apple seeds.
 The origin of the Middle English word, wayfarere, came from way (way) and farere, traveler from faren (to go.)
 The first known use of wayarer was in the 15th century.